kaushikb11/AskMyDocs/backend/README.md

 - **Hybrid Search**: Semantic + keyword search with Qdrant
 - **Document Processing**: OpenAI Vision + smart chunking
 - **Production Ready**: Environment-based configuration, proper logging

-## 🚨 Important Notes

-- Make sure to set your OpenAI or Anthropic API key in the `.env` file
-- The application will create `uploads/` and `vector_db/` directories automatically
-- For production, consider using a more robust vector database like MongoDB Vector Search